Milofow/Milofow/Research/How to create a user story?.md

 <br>

 ### Acceptance criteria
-Afer you're done creating a perfect user story you should start writing some acceptance criteria for it.
+Afer you're done creating a perfect user story, you should start writing some acceptance criteria for it.
 These are the criteria you have to meet to ensure your user story is fulfilled.
 I also found a template for that one:

 > Given that [some context], when [some action is carried out], then [a set of observable outcomes should occur].

 *Source: https://www.aha.io/roadmapping/guide/requirements-management/what-is-a-good-feature-or-user-story-template*

-I have to say that one is a little bit vague to me, so for now I like to just create a couple of bullet points with the criteria that needs to be met to have succesfully implemented the user story.
+I have to say that one is a little bit vague to me, so for now I would like to just create a couple of bullet points with the criteria that needs to be met to succesfully implemented the user story.

 <br>